mauricioribeiro/MODEC-BackEnd/README.md

 ## Tests

-Besides Postman tests (which check response status and response time), this project has unit tests for all endpoints.
+Besides Postman tests (which check response time and status code), this project has unit tests for all endpoints.
 To run the unit tests, execute the following command:
 > python manage.py test